Air quality set to plummet in India's capital after clean spell | Science-Environment

 - India

-Favorable weather conditions led to a rare drop in pollution in India's capital New Delhi, with residents last month breathing the cleanest air in at least four years but the authorities are warning that air quality is set to drop sharply in November.
-A delayed end to the monsoon, intermittent rains, and a sharp pick-up in wind speeds ensured that the concentration of hazardous, small airborne particles known as PM2.5 in a cubic meter of air averaged 72 in October when air quality typically takes a turn for the worse.
+Intermittent rain and winds led to a rare drop in pollution in India's capital last month, with residents breathing the cleanest air in at least four years, but authorities warn that air quality is set to drop sharply in November.
+A delayed end to the monsoon and a sharp pick-up in wind speeds ensured that the concentration of hazardous, small airborne particles known as PM2.5 in a cubic meter of air averaged 72 in October when air quality typically takes a turn for the worse.

 That was sharply down from an average concentration of 126 recorded in October 2020 - 25 times over the World Health Organization's safe limit - according to data gathered by the state-run Central Pollution Control Board.
-But a confluence of factors, including falling temperatures, a drop-off in winter wind speed, and farmers preparing to torch farm waste of the previous rice crop to ready the field for planting the wheat crop, is likely to turn the air hazardous.
+But factors including falling temperatures, a drop-off in wind speed, and farmers torching crop stubble are likely to turn the air hazardous.

-Despite government subsidies, the machines that collect crop stubble and turn them into mulch are too expensive to buy.
-Farmers also complain that they need to pay upfront and then claim subsidies later - a process that takes about 10 months.
-"The Punjab and Haryana governments are responsible for implementing the subsidy program, and their implementation may be flawed to some extent, but every year more and more farmers are using this equipment to get rid of crop stubble," the government official said, referring to India's two breadbasket states.

-In October this year, crop waste burning came down by 52% against the same month last year, government data showed.
-In Pakistan's Lahore city, not far from the border with India, the air quality index rose to 341, the worst in the world on Monday, according to IQ Air.
+In October, crop waste burning came down by 52% against the same month last year, government data showed.
+In Lahore in neighboring Pakistan, not far from the border with India, the air quality index rose to 341, the worst in the world on Monday, according to IQ Air.
 On Tuesday, air quality in Pakistan's second-most populous city was 162.

-In the winter months, industrial and vehicular emissions, smoke from brick kilns, and crop fires lead to a sharp spike in air pollution in Lahore, just like in India.
+In the winter months, industrial and vehicular emissions, smoke from brick kilns, and crop stubble fires lead to a sharp spike in air pollution in Lahore, just as in India.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)